kevinkkk0321/Udacity_self-driving-car-nanodegree/Project3_Traffic-Sign-Classifier/writeup_template.md

 | 1.0 			    | End of no passing by vehicles over 3.5 metric tons     							|

-For the fifth, the model is sure that this is a Keep right sign, and it's a turn right ahead sign.
+For the fifth, the model is sure that this is a Bumpy road sign, and also correct.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|